Back to all posts

 With that said, Gary has a word of warning:

-If you ask these questions, you will get a response!
+If you ask questions, you will get a response!
 So be genuine, because it will come back to you.
 But I think it's important to figure out where people sit.
 Are they happy with the assignments they've had?
 Are they getting enough opportunities?”

 A humanized workforce is the result of the trust you put in your people and the opportunities you offer them.